begin

 Verb

-begin (third-person singular simple present begins, present participle beginning, simple past began, past participle begun)
+begin (third-person singular simple present begins, present participle begining, simple past began, past participle begun)

 1. (transitive, intransitive) To start, to initiate or take the first step into something.